TidesDB Admintool Reference

 - Read amplification, cache hit rate

-- Per-level SSTable counts and sizes
+- Per-level SSTable counts, sizes, key counts, and tombstone counts

 - B+tree statistics (if enabled)